 Similarly, if your highest tax rate is 40% and you pay £100, the government would throw in another £40, bringing your total contribution to £140.

-The catch is that tax relief only applies up to 100% of your salary or £40,000 a year, whichever is the lowest.
+Tax relief only applies up to 100% of your salary or £60,000 a year, whichever is the lowest.
 And you’ll have to pay tax at your marginal rate on any contributions over the limit.

 So if you pay yourself a salary of £8,000 a year and take the rest of your income as dividends, for instance, you can only get tax relief on contributions up to £8,000 in one tax year.
 Anything over this amount will get taxed at 20%.